philippschw/Modeling_and_Simulating_Zika_epidemic/README.md

 # Modeling and simulating the Zika outbreak under deep uncertainty
-Author Philipp Schwarz

-Philipp Schwarz
-MSc in Engineering and Policy Analysis
-TU Delft, The Netherlands
+Author Philipp Schwarz, MSc in Engineering and Policy Analysis TU Delft, The Netherlands

 Graduation Committee